 - Profile Bio - Write a little blurb about your accomplishments or just tell Strava a little bit about yourself.
 Your bio appear in your profile under your photo.

-- My Account - On the right-hand side of this page you can update your email address and password, as well as access your Subscription Status by going to "View Account" or "Upgrade to Premium".
+- My Account - On the right-hand side of this page you can update your email address and password, as well as access your Subscription Status by going to "View Account" or "Upgrade to Summit".

 - Social Connections - View the status of your links to social media or other platforms.